A common bonus feature or Easter Egg

 - White Knight Chronicles 2 came with the predecessor as well, updated to reflect the changed (read: better) combat system.

 - EA Sports will tend to include a classic iteration of a sports game; Madden 2002 included Madden '92, FIFA 06 included FIFA International Soccer, and NHL 06 included NHL '94 (due to licensing issues, all the older versions contained modern rosters instead of their original ones).

-- Bayonetta 2 will come with its predecessor packed in with some Nintendo-related costumes and reskins included (Wicked Weaves being replaced with Bowser's limbs, for instance).
-Notably, it will also bring said predecessor to a Nintendo console for the first time.
+- Bayonetta 2 comes with its predecessor packed in with some Nintendo-related costumes and reskins included (Wicked Weaves being replaced with Bowser's limbs, for instance).
+Notably, it also brought said predecessor to a Nintendo console for the first time.

 - Final Fight Streetwise contains the unlockable Final Fight arcade game.
 Unfortunately, they didn't get the sound and controls right.